If you’ve been looking for the right greige paint, you’ve probably bumped into Benjamin Moore’s Revere Pewter.

 The lighting, the direction your room faces, and the color of your furnishings all influence how the color appears on your walls.

 What Colors Go with Revere Pewter?

 Colors that mix well with Revere Pewter are quite adaptable, but picking them relies on the style you want to achieve and the kind of undertone you like or dislike.

 I like it with blues, especially navy.
-Its contrast is amazing, and it helps with balancing out some of the muddy beige tones which makes it appear appealing.
+Its contrast is fantastic, and it helps with balancing out some of the muddy beige tones, which makes it appear appealing.

 However, those beige tones look well with pink and coral.

 If you want a bright, flashy color, this is an amazing and ideal choice for a small girl’s room.

 Alternatively, you can add a color splash with black embellishments and hot pink.